All About Call Recording

 What do I need to record telephone calls?

-Firstly, you need a method of connecting to your telephone or telephone line, so that you can tap the telephone signal and connect it to your recording device.
+Firstly, you need a method of connecting to your telephone or telephone line, allowing you to tap the telephone signal and connect it to your recording device.

 If you are using an analogue telephone (standard telephone) you can use a telephone recording adaptor (telephone tap) that either connects directly to the telephone line (see diagram - Connection method 1) or one that connects between your telephone handset and your telephone base (see diagram - Connection Method 2).